7 Best Homeowners Insurance Companies in New York of 2023

 The company consistently scores high points for stellar customer service and goes above and beyond for its customers.

-Amica Mutual offers some of the best benefits pertaining to natural disasters and in some areas, like Long Island which is prone to flooding and rising sea levels, it’s possible to add flood coverage to your home.
+Amica Mutual offers some of the best benefits when it comes to covering damage from natural disasters.
+In some parts, like Long Island, and areas of New York City, which are prone to flooding and rising sea levels, it's critical for homeowners to add flood damage to their protection.

-Additionally, Amica’s Platnium Choice policy offers up to 30% more coverage than a standard policy for your home.
+Additionally, Amica’s Platinum Choice policy offers up to 30% more coverage than a standard policy for your home.

 Included extras like sewer backup coverage, replacement coverage for personal belongings without deductions for depreciation, and extended coverage for property in your home that is used for your business.